lukso-network/docs/docs/learn/digital-assets/migrate-erc20-to-lsp7.md

 const symbol = await token.symbol();
 ```

-In LSP7, the name and symbol of the token will be retrieved with getData function, since the LSP7 uses a generic metadata key value store:
+In LSP7, the token name and symbol can be retrieved with [getData](../../contracts/contracts/ERC725/ERC725.md#getdata) function, since LSP7 uses a generic metadata key value store:

 ```javascript
 // LSP7